 In the Gospels, this new reality is called “The Kingdom of God.”
 It refers to a future reality that has already entered human history and has an impact on the present.
 It changes our outlook, values, lifestyle and relationships.
 In the gospel of Mark 1:14-20 the message of the Kingdom calls for people to do three things:

 - Follow (vs 16-20)

-In the following chapters Mark retells how the reality of Jesus changes people’s lives and brings forgiveness, healing and restoration.
+In the following chapters, Mark retells how the reality of Jesus changes people’s lives and brings forgiveness, healing and restoration.
 People discover what it means to be a part of the Kingdom of God.
-As followers of Jesus we learn the ways of his Kingdom and copy his example.
-Because good news is always worth sharing, Jesus ultimately sends his disciples out with the command to “Go.”
+As followers of Jesus, we learn the ways of his Kingdom and copy his example.
+Because the good news is always worth sharing, Jesus ultimately sends his disciples out with the command to “Go.”
 See Mark 16:9-20.